azzozkfupm/FSND/projects/capstone/starter/README.md

-# Full Stack Warranty Tracker API Backend
+# Full Stack Casting Agency app API Backend

 ## About
 The Casting Agency app is used to show, store, update and delete Movies and Actors.